rulamia/Credit_Risk_Analysis/README.md

 ## Summary
 > Based n the results shiwn above, Easy Ensemble AdaBoost Classifier was the most accurate model that we used.
 All metrics that were listed were the highest using that model.
-For the most accurate prediction, I would use Easy Ensemble AdaBoost Classifier based on the obove metrics.
+For the most accurate prediction, I would use Easy Ensemble AdaBoost Classifier based on the above metrics.